guardian/coding-exercises/election-results/README.md

 ## Tasks:
 We want to transform this into a cleaned-up result that shows:

-a) the constituency name
+1. the constituency name

-b) the result for each party
+2. the result for each party

-c) find the winner for each constituency
+3. find the winner for each constituency

-d) translates the party code into a full name
+4. translates the party code into a full name

-e) shows the share of the vote as a percentage of all the votes cast
+5. shows the share of the vote as a percentage of all the votes cast